sblaisfernandez/webOneBiteAtaTime/learn_PostgreSQL_PostGIS/NOTE_PostGIS.md

 The PostGIS geography data type provides native support for spatial features represented on "geographic" coordinates (sometimes called "geodetic" coordinates, or "lat/lon", or "lon/lat").
 Geographic coordinates are spherical coordinates expressed in angular units (degrees).

 The spatial type modifier restricts the kind of shapes and dimensions allowed in the column.
 Values allowed for the spatial type are: POINT, LINESTRING, POLYGON, MULTIPOINT, MULTILINESTRING, MULTIPOLYGON, GEOMETRYCOLLECTION.
 The geography type does not support curves, TINS, or POLYHEDRALSURFACEs.

+### 4.3.3 When to use the Geography data type

+The geography data type allows you to store data in longitude/latitude coordinates, but at a cost: there are fewer functions defined on GEOGRAPHY than there are on GEOMETRY; those functions that are defined take more CPU time to execute.

 ## 4.4 Geometry Validation